Moldova attack: Two dead as man opens fire inside Chisinau airport

 Two people have been killed after a man opened fire at Chisinau International Airport, the Moldovan Interior Ministry has said.

-The gunman was wounded and detained, said police.
+The gunman was wounded and has been detained, said police.

-The interior ministry said the shooting had taken place after a foreign citizen was denied entry to the country.
+Officials said the shooting had taken place after a foreign citizen was denied entry to the country.

-"Authorities confirm two victims", the interior ministry said.
-President Maia Sandu said the two dead were a border guard and an airport security official.
+President Maia Sandu said the two dead were a border guard and an airport security official; a third person was wounded.

-Unconfirmed reports said that the suspect was a Russian national who took hostages and holed himself up in a room.
+Moldovan Prime Minister Dorin Recean said the suspect was a 43-year-old Tajikistan national.

+He had arrived from Turkey and was then refused entry, government press secretary Daniel Voda told Moldovan TV.

+While being taken to a special area at the airport, the man seized a gun from a border police officer and killed two people, Mr Voda explained.

 Videos from the scene showed passengers outside the airport on the grass, as the building was evacuated.

 Flights in and out of Chisinau airport, which is the country's largest, have been grounded.